Social media has created a culture in which openness and lack of privacy is the norm.

-A new study from the Ethics Resource Center reveals that over the past two years, 45 percent of U.S. employees observed a violation of the law or ethics at work.
-The use of social media appears to be contributing to the problem, according to new research.
+A study from the Ethics Resource Center reveals that over 45% of U.S. employees observed a violation of the law or ethics at work.
+The use of social media appears to be contributing to the problem.

 "Retaliation against whistleblowers and pressure on employees to compromise their ethics standards are at or near all-time highs," Harned said.
 "These are factors that historically indicate that American business may be on the cusp of a large downward shift in ethical conduct."

 Corporate ethics downturn

 Overall, the strength of corporate ethics cultures is at its weakest since 2000, the report said.
 The percentage of businesses with weak ethical cultures, 42%, is at the highest level since 2000, which the ERC attributes to improving national economic conditions.

 According to the research, ethical behavior slides during periods of strong economic growth because the improved conditions and reduced focus on cost-cutting measures makes employees less fearful of violating ethics rules.

 The report shows that the proliferation of social media in the workplace is contributing to the ethical slide in many businesses.
 Active social networkers are far more likely to experience pressure to compromise standards and to experience retaliation for reporting misconduct than co-workers who are less involved with social networking, according to the study.

 In addition, active users of social networks are much more likely to accept behaviors that have traditionally been considered questionable, such as keeping copies of confidential work documents for use in a future job, personal use of the company credit card and taking home company software.